kamalmarhubi/website/_posts/2015-07-06-recurse-center-lab-notes-2015-07-06.markdown

 they're still here.

 It was interesting to see the intro talks again from six weeks in.
 A bit of deja vu, and a good point to really stop and reflect.
-The advice and words from the faculty was different the second time, even though the words were the same.
+The advice from the faculty was different the second time, even though the words were the same.
 Our batch also gave advice or other thoughts to the new Recursers—Sophie [jotted it all down][sophie-advice].